Beech Grove Officer Brian Elliott's Funeral & Visitation Arrangements

 Police also shared a story from this past Christmas, when a boy with special needs came to the Beech Grove Police Department dressed as the Grinch.
 The child told officers that every police station he went to would not help him, but he hoped to film a video of himself getting “arrested” as the character.
 Officer Elliott didn’t hesitate to step in, playfully “arresting” the boy to fulfill his holiday wish.
 It was a small gesture that spoke volumes about the heart of the man the Beech Grove community is now mourning.

-Elliott’s visitation is scheduled for Sunday from 2 to 7 p.m. at Beech Grove High School, and his funeral is scheduled for Monday at 11 a.m. at the high school.
+Elliott’s visitation is scheduled for Sunday from 2 to 7 p.m. at Beech Grove High School, and his celebration of life is scheduled for Monday at 11 a.m. at the high school.